Table of Contents

 But we’re connected to it at all times, even when we don’t need to be.

 It didn’t start out that way, but app developers are now doing everything in their power to make sure you stay online.

-They’re paid huge sums of money to ensure you remain addicted, and keep liking, sharing and commenting on stuff that serves no real purpose in your life.
+They’re paid huge sums of money to ensure you remain addicted, exploiting your vulnerabilities every chance they get.

 Remote workers and entrepreneurs can end up living their life vicariously through the Internet.

 You don’t have time to meet friends for a coffee, but you have at least 2 hours per day to stalk your ex on social media, look at pictures of cats, and bitch about people behind their backs in private messages.